rprakashg-redhat/setup-roxctl/README.md

 # acs-policy-check
-Javascript Github action that uses RHACS api to check for policy compliance
+Javascript Github action written in Typescript that uses RHACS api to check for policy compliance